cornerfarmer/LightBulb/docs/examples/function_evolution.md

 }
 ```

-For rating individuals we just extract their position and compute the function value at this position.
+For rating individuals, we just extract their position and compute the function value at this position.
 As we want to find the minimum of the function, we have to negate the function value.
 So the minimal function value will get the highest fitness value.